-Laurie Fagen loves to talk about writing, and can provide an entertaining and informative session for any organization.
-She can also talk about making the transition from journalist to novelist among other topics.
+Topics include about writing mysteries, making the transition from journalist to novelist, writing strong female characters among other topics.
 Email her at Laurie@ReadLaurieFagen.com for her availability.

 Bleeder, the third book in the “Behind the Mic Mysteries,” is the continuing saga of intrepid radio reporter, Lisa Powers, who covers the trial of the cop shooter from the Dead Air book.
-The story will be a fictionalized version of an actual case I covered during my television crime reporting days and will be “moved on a change of venue” to Prescott.
-I can include details about the lovely mountain town that is my second home.
-Lisa will also cover a domestic violence case, and the podcast is tentatively entitled “Art of the Steal,” about a crime in an art gallery.
+I get to include details about the lovely mountain town that was my second home for five years.
+Lisa will also cover a domestic violence case, and the podcast is entitled “Art of the Steal,” about a crime in an art gallery.

-Meanwhile, I now have two audio books for “Fade Out” and “Dead Air,” both available on Audible and Amazon.
-My son, audio production engineer Devon J. Hancock, handled all the editing and mastering duties, as well as adding sound effects and original music.
+I now have audio books for “Fade Out” and “Dead Air” and “Bleeder,” all available on Audible and Amazon.
+In addition, “Bleeder” will be available in other platforms, including Spotify, Libro.fm, Barnes & Noble, Nook and more.
+“Fade Out” and “Dead Air” will also be available on those additional platforms in 2023.
+My son, audio production engineer Devon J. Hancock, handled all the editing and mastering duties, as well as adding sound effects and original music (www.DevonJHancock.com)

 If you like crime fiction mysteries, check out the novella “Deadly Misfire,” by Short on Time Books (www.ShortOnTimeBooks.com), which is available on Amazon.
 It’s the story of a mysterious man who stalks reporter Lisa Powers at a radio convention, and every day ramps up threats against her.
 She and her co-worker/boyfriend Dean Jeffries fear for her life as tensions build on the final night with an awards presentation for which Lisa is in the running with another reporter from New York, who coincidentally looks similar to Lisa.
 Info: https://tinyurl.com/BuyDeadlyMisfire.

-“Dead Air,“ book #2 in the “Behind the Mic Mysteries,” is now available in both e-book and print on Amazon at https://tinyurl.com/BuyDeadAir.
-In addition, the audio book for Fade Out is is also online at Amazon and Audible.
+“Dead Air,“ book #2 in the “Behind the Mic Mysteries,” is available in e-book, print and audio book on Amazon at https://tinyurl.com/BuyDeadAir.

 The cold case Lisa works on is a 15-year-old sexual assault of a 4-year-old girl, who is now 19.
 The young victim has not had any closure all this time, and Lisa is determined to help her find the rapist.